sosia-dev/sosia/docs/tutorial/usage.rst

 Identifying candidates
 ----------------------

 `sosia` uses these sources to create the initial set of candidates. `sosia` takes all the years between the Original's first year and the comparison year (including these two) and splits them into chunks.
-The number of years of each chunk is determined by the user, and it must not be smaller than the first year margin.
+By default, this tris to mimic the average publication frequency of the Original: When the Original publishes on average every two years, candidates must not publish less often than tat.
+Users can set the value freely.
 The first chunk may be larger as the left margin of the first year is included.
-The last chunk will be merged into the next-to-last margin if it is smaller than half the target size.
+The last chunk will be merged into the next-to-last chunk if it is smaller than half the target size.
 Suitable candidates then have to publish in all these chunks.
 Technically, the set of candidates is hence the intersection of authors publishing in these chunks.
 In the example, `sosia` will look at all publications in the search sources between 2011 (the first year 2012 minus the first_year_margin) and 2017 (the year before the comparison year).
-With a chunk_size equal to 2, the following chunks emerge: {2011, 2012, 2013}, {2014, 2015}, {2016, 2017}.
+With a frequency equal to 2, the following chunks emerge: {2011, 2012, 2013}, {2014, 2015}, {2016, 2017}.

 .. code-block:: python

-    >>> stefano.identify_candidates_from_sources(first_year_margin=1, chunk_size=2, verbose=True)
+    >>> stefano.identify_candidates_from_sources(first_year_margin=1, frequency=2, verbose=True)
     Identifying candidates using up to 206 sources...
     ... parsing Scopus information for 2010...
     100%|████████████████████████████████████████████████████████████████████████████████| 206/206 [03:27<00:00,  1.01s/it]